ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2023-09-01-introduction.md

 Setting up these integrals is going to require a good understanding of geometry and trigonometry.
 I am going to assume the reader is very comfortable with trigonometry and its identities (as to not belabor over every minute detail).
 If this is not the case, I have a series on [trigonometry](/blog/trigonometry).

-Finally, to prevent repetition in proofs, I will assert some trigonometric integrals.
+To prevent repetition in proofs, I will assert some trigonometric integrals.
 I leave it as an exercise to the reader to prove these results.

 $$
 \begin{align}